andre-ye/uni/docs/eng/engl-308/lecture.md

 - The commodification of repdocution and of life itself.
 Surrogacy is a multi-billion dollar business.
 - Meritocracy is unstable.
 People don't want to be told that someone else is doing better because they worked harder, but because they inherited it. **You restabilize meritocracy with the inventions of populations that don't deserve - racism, sexism, etc.**

+---

+## Week 4 Tuesday, Essays by Wallerstein and Melamed
+- Reading the 1619 project - what does the 1619 project represent?
+People are misinclined to belief largely because of economic benefit from the suppresion of information.
+- Cultural production is a centerpiece of how the world works.
+The power of education and teaching, sharing stories.
+- Management of the plantation
+- Weatlh vs income - static vs liquid states, a question of stability and passing down, inheritance.
+- *Sorry to Bother You* - a film demonstrating the complex usage of technology.
+- Technology as liberation?
+Is technology racist?
+Thinking about how the technology works on economic and racial subjects.
+- How does Wallerstein understand the symbiosis between particularity and universality?
+A 'paradox'
+- The singularity, the particularity.
+Capitalism as a universalism that needs particularism.
+Philosophically, all universalism requires particularisms.
+- Meritocracy is structural - a friendly face on a clean capitalism that doesn't require someone's degradation.
+Denigration is always needed to fuel capitalism.
+- Capitalism as a universalist system.
+Universalist ideology emerging from the notions of rights emerging out of the French and American revolutions - libertie, egalitie, fraternitie `->` equality, equity, etc.
+- Universalist philosophy needed to power capitalist philosophy.
+- Power to the ideology of meritocracy.
+- Weber - proposes that universalism has further roots in Protestantism and forms of Christianity.
+- Capitalism is also universal in that everything is commodified, even where humans can be used as capital and collaterla.
+  - Everything becomes an exchangeable quantity.
+- What is inside the commodity?
+What is value?
+- How are failures of society explained?
+Groups of people just aren't equal - no one announces it, but it is implicit.
+Ideological imposition upon the mind of society.
+- Racism, sexism, ableism, homophobia - ideologies, idea systems that hold power.
+Meritocracy is an unstable system, doesn't work - people don't want to imagine that the problem is embedded within the system; from top-down, the complaint is that those at the bottom do not work hard enough; from bottom-up, the complaint is that people want to believe the top are at the top because of inheritance rather than because of greater intelligence or harder work.
+- From both directions, meritocracy is a problematic, highly unstable system.
+- Capitalism relies upon particularisms to address and crush instability in the meritocratic system.
+- Particularly, race, gender (Wallerstein is particularly focused on sex).
+- Axes of division tend to be - biologizied, naturalized, genetizied, culturalized - what are the essential characteristics of a culture?
+- Racism - the 'magic formula' that dissolves the structural issues within meritocracy.
+- Race vs ethnicity, racialization vs ethniciziation: ethnicization sems looser, racialization seems more historizied.
+- Language of non-whiteness tends to recenter whiteness.
+It's descriptive, but Prof. Weinbaum doesn't recommend its general usage.
+- Becoming wehite; racialization; is blackness an invention of slavery?
+How do phenotypic features become salient with the advent of slavery?
+- Ethnicization - profit making.
+Minimize protest - naturalize the driving down of wages, rationalization.
+- Do wages reflect importance?
+Teaching, healthcare workers, grocery workers - did these people see a shift in the profit-sharing struccture over the coronavirus?
+- Feminization - other ways through which work gets feminized and lower wages become rationalized.
+- Meritocracy - how does that work in the film?
+- Wallerstein's second essay: trying to deepen the understanding of capitalism as a system.
+- We arrived at a very wide definition last time - class as a constantly fluctuating relationship.
+What is a class?
+Important question, lots of stakes: who needs to mobilize?
+Who is the oppressor?
+Who are the oppressed?
+- Inheritance or status: what is after indented is not capital but the status.
+- Marx & Engels, a proletariat is waged labor.
+This notion is limited; it does't include slaves, peonies, identiured servers, and so on.
+What is important instead is instability,  waiting for accumulation.
+- The proletariat produces value that is not possessed yby them.
+- Nouveaux Rich and the distinctions between subclasses of the Bourgeoisie
+- Dependency Theory.
+The ways in which the periphery is forced into relationship with the core.
+- Literature is about reading, but not just about fiction.
+- Melamed - popularization of scho
+- Exploded in academia in the 2000a framework that blew up, synthesizes previous discussion.
+- Racial capitalism - no such thing as capitalism on its own; all capitalism is racial capitalism.
+- Modern world - racial capitalism is unavoidable.
+Prioritization of race over everything else.
+- Robinson:
+  1. Ta...